airtorres/surevey2018_v2.0/README.md

 ### About

-This project is a continuation of project named [surevey2018](https://github.com/airtorres/surevey2018) - an Android mobile application built with the Ionic framework.
+This project is a continuation of [surevey2018](https://github.com/airtorres/surevey2018) - an Android mobile application built with the Ionic framework.
 On this version, the application is synchronized with Firebase as the remote repository of application data.

 ## Welcome to SUREVEY!